Hunt–Lenox Globe

 The Hunt–Lenox Globe or Lenox Globe, dating from about 1508, is the second-oldest known terrestrial globe after the Erdapfel of Martin Behaim (1492) or, according to a fringe theory, the third-oldest after the Erdapfel and the Ostrich Egg Globe (claimed 1504).
 The Hunt-Lenox Globe is housed by the Rare Book Division of the New York Public Library.

-It is notable as one of only two known instances of a historical map actually using the phrase HC SVNT DRACONES (in Latin hic sunt dracones, which means "here are dragons").
+It is notable as the only known example of an historical map actually using the phrase HC SVNT DRACONES (Latin, "here are dragons").